|Pharmacotherapeutic group: Antipsychotics; Diazepines, oxazepines and thiazepinesATC code: N05A H04|

 Mechanism of action:Quetiapine is an atypical antipsychotic agent.
 Quetiapine and the active human plasma metabolite, norquetiapine interact with a broad range of neurotransmitter receptors.
 Quetiapine and norquetiapine exhibit affinity for brain serotonin (5HT2) and dopamine D1- and D2- receptors.
 It is this combination of receptor antagonism with a higher selectivity for 5HT2 relative to D2- receptors, which is believed to contribute to the clinical antipsychotic properties and low extrapyramidal side effect (EPS) liability of Seroquel compared to typical antipsychotics.
-Quetiapine and norquetiapine have no appreciable affinity at benzodiazepine receptors but high affinity at histaminergic and adrenergic alpha1 receptors, moderate affinity at adrenergic alpha2 receptors and moderate to high affinity at several muscarinic receptors.
+Quetiapine and norquetiapine have no appreciable affinity at benzodiazepine receptors but high affinity at histaminergic and adrenergic alpha1 receptors and moderate affinity at adrenergic alpha2 receptors.
+Quetiapine also has low or no affinity for muscarinic receptors, while norquetiapine has moderate to high affinity at several muscarinic receptors, which may explain anti-cholinergic (muscarinic) effects.
 Inhibition of NET and partial agonist action at 5HT1A sites by norquetiapine may contribute to Seroquel XR's therapeutic efficacy as an antidepressant.

 SchizophreniaThe efficacy of Seroquel XR in the treatment of schizophrenia was demonstrated in one 6-week placebo-controlled trial in patients who met DSM-IV criteria for schizophrenia, and one active-controlled Seroquel immediate release-to-Seroquel XR switching study in clinically stable outpatients with schizophrenia.The primary outcome variable in the placebo-controlled trial was change from baseline to final assessment in the PANSS total score.
 Seroquel XR 400 mg/day, 600 mg/day and 800 mg/day were associated with statistically significant improvements in psychotic symptoms compared to placebo.
 The effect size of the 600 mg and 800 mg doses was greater than that of the 400 mg dose.In the 6-week active-controlled switching study the primary outcome variable was the proportion of patients who showed lack of efficacy, i.e., who discontinued study treatment due to lack of efficacy or whose PANSS total score increased 20% or more from randomization to any visit.
 In patients stabilised on Seroquel immediate release 400 mg to 800 mg, efficacy was maintained when patients were switched to an equivalent daily dose of Seroquel XR given once daily.In a long-term study in stable schizophrenic patients who had been maintained on Seroquel XR for 16 weeks, Seroquel XR was more effective than placebo in preventing relapse.
 The estimated risks of relapse after 6 months treatments was 14.3% for the Seroquel XR treatment group compared to 68.2% for placebo.
 The average dose was 669 mg.
 There were no additional safety findings associated with treatment with Seroquel XR for up to 9 months (median 7 months).
 In particular, reports of adverse events related to EPS and weight gain did not increase with longer-term treatment with Seroquel XR.